jasondaledavis/molecule/readme.md

 * Post Formats
 * The GPL v2.0 or later license. :) Use it to make something cool.

-For more information about Molecule please go to https://codex.wordpress.org/Twenty_Sixteen.
+For more information about Molecule please go to <a href="https://codex.wordpress.org/Twenty_Sixteen">https://codex.wordpress.org/Twenty_Sixteen</a> yep, Molecule is based on this popular theme.

-## Installation ==
+### Installation

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in Molecule in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://codex.wordpress.org/Twenty_Sixteen for a guide on how to customize this theme.
+4. Go to <a href="https://codex.wordpress.org/Twenty_Sixteen">https://codex.wordpress.org/Twenty_Sixteen</a> for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

-## Copyright ==
+### Copyright

 Molecule WordPress Theme, Copyright 2014-2015 WordPress.org
 Molecule is distributed under the terms of the GNU GPL